BlueLucario/CS-465-Project01-Document-Search/README.md

 To build the project:

-1) Build the Flask backend server with `cd api && docker build -t searchengine-api-image .`
+1) Build the React frontend server with `npm install`
-2) Build the React frontend server with `npm install`
+2) Build the Flask backend server with `cd api && docker build -t searchengine-api-image .`

 To run the project:

-2) Run the Flask backend server with `cd api && docker run -dp 5000:5000 --name searchengine-api searchengine-api-image`
+1) Start the React frontend server with `npm run dev`
-3) Start the React frontend server with `npm run dev`
+2) Open the website at the designited link.
+It will likely be `localhost:5173`.
-4) Open the website at the designited link.
+3) Run the Flask backend server with `cd api && docker run -dp 5000:5000 --name searchengine-api searchengine-api-image`

 To stop the project: